AlaaZorkane/turbin3/README.md

 ```

 - ✅ Completed submissions
-- 🚧 Work in progress submission
+- 🚧 Work in progress
 - 🦄 Bonus additions not part of the program

 ## Entries